CaixdLab/CL4CaPro/README.md

 ## Replicate the results in the paper

 ### Models trained with TCGA data
-The AUCs and ROCs of the CL-based classifiers in Figures 2-3 in the paper, c-indexes and IBSs of the CLCox models in Figure 4,  Extended Figures 1 and 4, and Extended Tables 1 and 2 can be replicated using the notebook [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb).
+The AUCs and ROCs of the CL-based classifiers in Figures 2-3 of the paper, c-indexes and IBSs of the CLCox models in Figure 4,  Extended Figures 1 and 4, and Extended Tables 1 and 2 can be replicated using the notebook [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb).
 The notebook uses TCGA data to implement the entire pipeline for training and testing CL-based clasifiers and CLCox models.
 See the comments in the notebook for the procedure of training and testing models.

 ### Validation with CPTAC-3 & DKFZ datasets